Kostyantyn Zhevago

-Kostyantyn Valentynovych Zhevago (Костянтин Валентинович Жеваго, Константин Валентинович Жеваго; born 7 January 1974) is a Ukrainian businessman, philanthropist and politician.
-He was a member of the Verkhovna Rada (parliament of Ukraine) continuously for 21 years from 1998 until 2019.
-Executive Director of Ferrexpo in 2008-2019.
+Kostyantyn Valentynovych Zhevago (Костянтин Валентинович Жеваго, Константин Валентинович Жеваго; born 7 January 1974) is a Ukrainian businessman, philanthropist, and politician.
+He served as a member of the Verkhovna Rada (parliament of Ukraine) continuously for 21 years from 1998 until 2019.
+Additionally, he served as the Executive Director of Ferrexpo from 2008 to 2019.

+As of July 2026, Forbes reported his estimated net worth to stand at US$1 billion.
+This made him one of Ukraine's six billionaires in 2026.

 Early life and career

-He was born in the family of a mining engineer in the village of Iultin, Chukotka Autonomous Okrug, Magadan Oblast, in the former Soviet Union, and spent his childhood in the city of Dniprorudne, Zaporizhia Oblast in Ukraine.
+He was born into a family of a mining engineer in the village of Iultin, Chukotka Autonomous Okrug, Magadan Oblast, in the former Soviet Union, and spent his childhood in the city of Dniprorudne, Zaporizhia Oblast, in Ukraine.
 He has been a citizen of Ukraine since 1991.

 Kostyantyn Zhevago graduated from school with honors.
 In 1991, Zhevago entered the Kyiv National Economic University, specialising in accounting and analysis of foreign economic activity.
 In 1996, he graduated with a degree in International Economic Relations and obtained a master's degree in Economics with a specialization in International Economics.
-In 2003, Kostyantyn Zhevago earned a PhD in Economics with a thesis in international investments and effective economic development at Kyiv National Economic University.
+In 2003, Kostyantyn Zhevago earned a PhD in Economics with a thesis on international investments and effective economic development at Kyiv National Economic University.

 Business

 1993–1996 — Financial Director of Finance and Credit JSC.
-1996–1998 — Chairman of the Board of Finance and Credit Bank, Deputy Chairman of the Supervisory Board of Ferrexpo Poltava Mining and member of the Supervisory Board of Ukrnafta.
+1996–1998 — Chairman of the Board of Finance and Credit Bank, Deputy Chairman of the Supervisory Board of Ferrexpo Poltava Mining, and member of the Supervisory Board of Ukrnafta.

 Kostyantyn Zhevago, a 34-year-old investor, became the first Ukrainian billionaire to make the Ferrexpo company public.
-It was the first company with assets in Ukraine whose shares started trading in the main market of the London Stock Exchange and still have premium listings on LSE.
+It was the first company with assets in Ukraine whose shares started trading in the main market of the London Stock Exchange, and it still has premium listings on the LSE.
 The company is a member of FTSE250 and FTSE4Good Indices.
 As the largest shareholder of Ferrexpo, Kostyantyn Zhevago supported and made decisions on investments in Ukraine, as a result of which Ferrexpo invested more than $3 billion in Ukrainian assets.

-In 2007 Forbes magazine named Kostyantyn Zhevago the world's youngest billionaire, who made his fortune by himself.
-His bank Finance and Credit was among the TOP-10 largest Ukrainian banks with hundreds of branches across Ukraine (liquidated at the end of 2015).
+In 2007, Forbes magazine named Kostyantyn Zhevago the world's youngest billionaire, who made his fortune by himself.
+His bank, Finance and Credit, was ranked among the ten largest Ukrainian banks with hundreds of branches across Ukraine (liquidated at the end of 2015).
 Throughout his career, Kostyantyn Zhevago has held leadership positions on the supervisory and management boards of various Ukrainian and international companies across industries such as mining, metallurgy, machine-building, pharmaceuticals, and food.
 He was also the largest shareholder of Avtokraz, where he invested significantly in the development of defense equipment, including the chassis for the Neptune missile complex, which played a pivotal role in the destruction of the Russian Black Sea Fleet's flagship Moscow (Moskva), the wheeled self-propelled howitzer Bogdana, with which it was possible to recapture Zmiiniy Island in the Black Sea, the base for the Verba multiple launch rocket system.

 He owns the Ukrainian Premier League football team Vorskla (Poltava).